wp-plugins/8tracks-shortcode/readme.txt

 == Changelog ==

+= 0.99 =
+Added a widget for placing 8tracks mixes in sidebars and footers.
+Also added a button to the tinymce editor which will help with adding mixes to your posts.

 = 0.98 =
 Fixed a typo that would prevent $playops from working in the HTML5 player.
 (Thanks, Justin S. of WordPress for catching it!)